MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### Package objects

 The `checkForUpdate` and `getUpdateMetadata` methods return `Promise` objects, that when resolved, provide acces to "package" objects.
-The package represents your code update as well as any extra metadata (e.g. description, mandatory?).
+The package represents your code update as well as any extra metadata (like description, mandatory?).
 The CodePush API has the distinction between the following types of packages:

 - [LocalPackage](#localpackage): Represents a downloaded update that is either already running, or has been installed and is pending an app restart.